1element/sc/docs/integration.md

 You can get a valid SSL certificate for free at [Let's Encrypt](https://letsencrypt.org/).
 Also take a look at [Cipherli.st](https://cipherli.st/) for strong nginx ciphers.

+Basic auth: This will restrict access to the whole web server using the HTTP basic authentication protocol.
+The `.htpasswd` file can be generated using the the `htpasswd` utility (Apache) or the `openssl passwd` command.

 SC location block: This will forward all specific requests (`/sc/`) to the Surveillance Center application (Tomcat server) running at localhost on port 8080.